 The Vatican City is also home to what may be, by Guinness World Record standards, the shortest railway in the world.
 The train runs on a 400-meter track and has two stations: one at either end of it.
 The railroad tracks and the train station were built during the pontificate of Pope Pius XI.

-The Vatican has an astronomy department and operates one of the world’s largest telescopes, the Vatican Advanced Technology Telescope, located in Arizona, United States.
+- The Vatican conducts astronomical research in Arizona, US, where Vatican has an astronomy department and operates one of the world’s largest telescopes – the Vatican Advanced Technology Telescope.

-The Vatican City State has a national soccer team.
+- The Vatican City has a national soccer team.